 - The training is documented.

-This is a much more flexible consideration of Aviation SMS training, and allows many more avenues for training such as:
+This is a much more flexible consideration of SMS training and allows many more avenues for training such as:

 - Safety training articles (like this article, for example);

 When we say that the training needs to be documented to be considered "formal training," this usually entails that the following data points are captured and tracked for further analysis:

 - Training objective (optional, but nice for communicating the purpose to managers who may see this in future reports);

 - Training date, or date range if a training campaign blankets a wider time period;

 - How or whether training effectiveness is being monitored; and

 If you do not track training, you cannot measure the effectiveness of a particular type of training.
 Why is this important?
 SMS performance monitoring is required for the accountable executive to fulfill his responsibility.
 When there is a sudden spike or drop in SMS performance, safety managers are better prepared to correlate causation to SMS training if these data points are captured for future trending analytics.

 Trending charts can show changes in SMS performance over time.
 When safety managers can overlay training dates over the trending chart, this affords managers more assurance that a particular SMS training campaign "affected" the rise or decline in SMS performance.